 This gin brings a whole new flavor with its addition of two botanicals, Thai Lemongrass and Vietnamese Black Peppercorn.
 The Bombay Sapphire East sipped neat tastes like black pepper, the primary ingredient.
 But when added to a cocktail, the result is a striking balance between herbal and peppery flavors.

-AC Hotel uses a tonic that comes in syrup form and is made exclusively for the hotel by Tailor Made Apothecary.
-Of all the botanicals in the syrup, however, the standouts are the lemongrass and distinct coriander ingredients.
+AC Hotel uses a small batch tonic that comes in syrup form and is made exclusively for the hotel.
 When paired with the Bombay Sapphire East, the gin and syrup combine to create a delicious, herbal, peppery and refreshing gin and tonic.

 Instead of the highball glass traditionally used for G&Ts, AC Hotel serves the drink in a tulip-shaped glass, created exclusively for the AC Hotel by Nigel Barker, who is best known for being a judge and photographer on America’s Next Top Model.
 The glass features three lines that correspond to the amounts of gin and tonic syrup, soda water, and ice, thus ensuring the perfect ratio every time.

 For Long Road, its motto, Take No Shortcuts, means focusing on both the ingredients and the craft of distilling.

 At Long Road Distillers, all of the spirits and mixers are made in-house and from scratch.
 They also make a point to source ingredients from local farmers or purveyors whenever possible.